Two architects planning from Shutterstock

 Exploring information management

-‘Information management’ is an umbrella term that encompasses all the systems and processes within an organisation for the creation and use of corporate information.
+‘Information management’ is an umbrella term that encompasses all the systems and processes within an organisation that enable the creation and use of corporate information.

 In terms of technology, information management encompasses systems such as: